 And when I wasn’t brewing my own coffee at home, I was ordering it from my favorite cafes.
 Unfortunately, those paper to-go cups were hiding a dirty little secret: a thin plastic lining that isn’t compost-friendly.

-I’ve since come a long way with my eco-friendly coffee routine!
+I’ve since come a long way with my eco-friendly coffee routine–as well as zero waste tea!
 Once you learn how to brew and source sustainable zero waste coffee, you can enjoy your daily caffeine fix without plastic filters and linings.

 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 For more information click here.